Examples of Micro influencer marketing campaigns are making waves.

 When thinking about influencer marketing, the first thing that pops into the minds of many is a celebrity with tons of followers promoting some brand.

 Companies tend to think that a lot of followers equals better awareness and reach, but that’s not always the true.
 Choosing to use micro-influencers is a great option that trends towards more affordable, higher influencer marketing ROI and effective campaigns.
 The relationship between micro-influencers and their followers is much tighter than of people of high following.
 Micro-influencers feel more approachable, relatable and trustworthy.
 That might be the reason why Tom’s of Maine chose using micro-influencers as their go-to strategy when promoting their brand of natural toiletries.

-According to Bridget Burns (2017), former community manager for Tom’s of Maine, their micro influencer campaign seeks to transform super fans of Tom’s of Maine into customer advocates.
+According to Bridget Burns , former community manager for Tom’s, their micro influencer campaign seeks to transform super fans into customer advocates.
 They wanted to find real people, who enjoy their product so much, they would be willing to promote it free of charge.

-The goal of this campaign was to increase brand awareness among health conscious consumers, that might enjoy Tom’s of Maine products encouraging them to celebrate them in social media.
+The goal was to increase brand awareness among health conscious consumers that enjoy the products, encouraging them to celebrate them in social media.

 “We do not pay micro influencers, but do offer product and brand-related rewards"

 "We’ve worked to recruit community members who have a genuine interest in the products we offer.
 Beyond that, we strive to provide the community with content that is valuable to them.
 For example: They may be first to hear about a sale at Target or first to share articles from our blog that give tips on living a more sustainable lifestyle”

-So, does a campaign that’s not transactional and uses people with smallish followings in Instagram actually work?
+So, does a campaign that’s not transactional and uses people with small followings in Instagram actually work?

 According to post-campaign case studies, by using micro influencers for content-creation and boosting the brands image.
 Within the first 2 weeks, The Tom’s of Maine Instagram community grew by 8% and the company tripled the growth of the community in the same year.